paulxiep/portfolio/README.md

     2. cities_skylines_transport_ridership: Basic data visualization using Seaborn.
     3. duck_detection: Basic object detection and json data manipulation.
     4. geospatial: Geospatial Data Science, still only a practice ground.
 I have yet to find a dataset I like to work with and make something fruitful out of it.
-    5. 7 wonders: Same as catan but with focus on reinforcement learning.
+    5. 7 wonders: Same as catan but with focus on reinforcement learning using proper Gymnasium library.

 Currently the most developed project is 'Catan'.
 The rest are 1-day projects (2, 3) or practice range (4).
 7 wonders is still in very early stage.